Legal and Financial

 Smoke and carbon monoxide alarms

 It is a legal requirement that Landlords must fit a smoke alarm (on every floor if more than one level).
-Landlords must also fit a Carbon Monoxide alarm in every room with a solid fuel burning appliance.
+Landlords must also fit a Carbon Monoxide alarm in every room with a solid fuel burning appliance (which includes gas appliances).
 These alarms must be tested and working at the start of each tenancy.